A question we received from a client inspired this here blog:

 As soon as you issue your policy, the term and cover will start to reduce.

-You don’t want your policy to be two months short if your drawdown is delayed.
 If it is, the bank will insist on a new policy matching the terms on your mortgage loan offer.

 This is the last thing you want when you’re about to close.